jpulse-net/jpulse-framework/docs/dev/work-items.md

   - ✅ Added logging for unknown API endpoints (404 cases)
   - ✅ All 545 tests passing with enhanced logging functionality

+### W-061: view controller: create {{#each}} handlebar - v0.7.19
+- status: ✅ COMPLETED
+- type: Feature
+- completion: 2025-09-23, v0.7.19
+- syntax: {{#each array}} {{@index}}: {{this}} {{/each}}
+  - @index: zero-based index
+  - @first: boolean flag for first iteration
+  - @last: boolean flag for last iteration
+  - @key: property name for object iteration
+  - this: array element value (string or object)
+  - use key path in case the array elements are objects, such as:
+    - {{#each users}} {{this.profile.firstName}} {{this.profile.lastName}} {{/each}}
+    - stringify object if last item in key path is an object
+- implementation:
+  - Added handleBlockEach function in webapp/controller/view.js
+  - Extended getNestedProperty to handle special @ properties
+  - Updated evaluateBlockHandlebar switch statement
+  - Comprehensive test coverage with 11 new test cases
+  - Full documentation in docs/template-reference.md
+  - Supports both array and object iteration
+  - Robust error handling for non-iterable values